geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

 .. _binder: http://mybinder.org/repo/ubcgif/em_examples/notebooks/geophysical_surveys/MT_N_Layered_Earth/MT_n_layered_earth_example.ipynb

-MagnetoTelluric is a widely used method, especially for imaging geothermy.
+Magnetotelluric is a widely used method, especially for imaging geothermal.
 Its ability to image deep structure, up to several kilometers depth, is unique in EM geophysics.
-It is a passive method that use waves generated mostly in the Earth's Atmosphere.
-High frequencies are mainly produced by lightning strikes all around the globe, travelling through the Earth's Ionosphere that acts as a waveguide.
-Low Frequencies waves are produced through the interaction of the Earth's Ionosphere with solar wind and Earth's magnetic field.
+It is a passive method that use plane waves generated mostly in the Earth's Atmosphere.
+High frequency waves are mainly produced by lightning strikes all around the globe, traveling through the Earth's Ionosphere that acts as a waveguide.
+Low frequency waves are produced through the interaction of the Earth's Ionosphere with solar wind and Earth's magnetic field.

-In MagnetoTellurics problems, the key diagnosed physical property is :ref:`electrical conductivity<electrical_conductivity_index>` :math:`\sigma`, as we expect the contrasts of the others physical properties to be negligible.
+In Magnetotelluric problems, the key diagnostic physical property is :ref:`electrical conductivity<electrical_conductivity_index>` :math:`\sigma`.
+In most cases we expect the contrasts of the others physical properties (magnetic permeability, dielectric permittivity) to be negligible compared to the electrical conductivity contrasts.
+As a result, at sufficiently low frequencies ( ~:math:`<10^5 Hz`), the impact of the other physical properties  contrasts on the EM response is expected to be negligible.